-MM EN-1: BLM review of Development Focus Areas.
-Any projects that would be constructed on BLM priority parcels for renewable energy development would have a thorough review conducted by BLM prior to approval and/or implementation.
+MM EN-1: BLM Review of Projects in Development Focus Areas

+Any projects that would be constructed on BLM priority parcels for renewable energy development (DFAs) would have a thorough review conducted by BLM prior to approval and/or implementation.

 Effect EN-1: Pumping would require power for the duration of the Project.
 Effects under this alternative are the same as those described for the Proposed Project, except this alternative includes 25,690 acres of habitat restoration projects.
 All the acreage included under this alternative is for aquatic habitat ponds, except 903 acres, which would be for the enhancement/expansion of an existing wetland.
-Associated power supply and infrastructure would be designed and installed to support habitat projects under this alternative.
-The demand for electrical power that would be generated by operation of this alternative is estimated at 20,220,718 kWh per year.
+Associated power supply and infrastructure would be designed and installed to support habitat projects under this alternative is estimated at 20,220,718 kWh per year.
 As described for the Proposed Project, energy use for restoration projects would not be inefficient or unnecessary and would benefit the environment.
 This effect would be minor and long-term.

-Effect EN-2: Loss of access to a known geothermal resource area.
+Effect EN-2: Loss of access to a KGRA.
 Effects are the same as described for the Proposed Project, except this alternative includes a total of 518 acres which overlap lands designated by BLM as priority parcels for renewable energy development.
 Of this total, 40 acres are located within the Alamo River Project footprint and 478 acres are located within the Alternative 1 footprint for aquatic habitat pond construction.